richardkiss/pycoinnet/README.md

 The pycoinnet library is designed for use in conjunction with the Python pycoin library.
 It provides utilities and examples for writing tools in pure Python that speak the bitcoin protocol on the bitcoin network.

-This library uses the asyncio library and requires Python 3.6 (unlike pycoin, which supports Python 2.7).
+This library uses the asyncio library and asynchronous iterators, which were introduced in Python 3.6.
+It thus requires Python 3.6+ (unlike pycoin, which supports Python 2.7).

 Install